JA-Emmanuel/Google-DAC-Case-Study-1/README.md

 ### Recommendations

-A digital ad named "Passion Into Membership" should be launched where we convinve the casual riders to switch to membership.
+A digital ad named "Passion Into Membership" should be launched where we convince the casual riders to switch to membership.
 How do we do this?
-For the members its just a routine but for casaul it's something they are passionate about and hence we puy out and ad that speaks of their passion and makes them easily relate to
+For the members, its just a routine but for casaul it's something they are passionate about and hence we put out and ad that speaks of their passion, something they can relate to.

-We know of the decreasing number of rides during the winter, spring and autumn therefore we should provide for them a discount for their membership conversion, this shows how much we care and how much we know of their obsatcles in the form of weather.
+We know of the decreasing number of rides during the winter, spring and autumn therefore we should provide for them a discount for their membership conversion, this shows how much we care and how much we know of the obsatcles they face in the form of weather.

-Still on luring them, we can organise bicycle ride competitions for them every summer period, this lures other passionate bicylcle riders to enlist our services and thus be members.
+Still on luring them, we can organise bicycle ride competitions for them every summer period.
+This lures other passionate bicylcle riders to enlist our services and thus be members.